matthewtodd/matthewtodd.github.io/website/_posts/2009-03-02-default-association-attributes-in-active_record.markdown

 end
 {% endhighlight %}

-h3.
-Feedback?
+### Feedback?

 I'm feeling pretty happy with this idea, so I'm thinking I'll keep the code around and maybe throw a small gem up on GitHub.

-*UPDATE*: The gem's now in my GitHub account as "default_association_attributes":http://github.com/matthewtodd/default_association_attributes.
+**UPDATE**: The gem's now in my GitHub account as [default\_association\_attributes](http://github.com/matthewtodd/default_association_attributes).

-I may have missed another solution though, so I'd love to hear from you--how have you solved this problem?
+I may have missed another solution though, so I'd love to hear from you---how have you solved this problem?
 How have you felt about your solution?

-h3.
-Footnotes

-fn1.
-Having Invitation hang onto its own email address allows it to be re-used in non-Subscriber contexts--like when a User wants to create an Invitation for a friend.
+[^1]: Having Invitation hang onto its own email address allows it to be re-used in non-Subscriber contexts---like when a User wants to create an Invitation for a friend.

-fn2.
-Somehow, using a custom method like @Subscriber#build_invitation_with_email@ doesn't feel much better--then I have to remember to use it instead of the default.
+[^2]: Somehow, using a custom method like `Subscriber#build_invitation_with_email` doesn't feel much better---then I have to remember to use it instead of the default.